NatalieRMCastro/nataliermcastro.github.io/_posts/2025-01-14-political-stances-introduction.md

 in_feed: false
 ---

-61% of United States adults are concerned about global warming or climate change (Inc, 2024).
-Concern about climate change is not new either – it has received increasing media and partisan attention dating into the late 1980s (Dunlap & McCright, 2008; Inc, 2024).
+By 2030, climate change’s impact on high-temperature days will double, but only 61% of United States adults are concerned about global warming or climate change (Inc, 2024).
+Concern about climate change is not new either – it has received increasing media and partisan attention dating into the late 1980s (Dunlap & McCright, 2008; Inc, 2024; Treen et al., 2020).
+Since 2008, the number of high-temperature days have tripled which decreases overall wellbeing specifically in countries who have less GDP or growing economies (Gallup Inc., 2022).
+Risks extend into flooding, high temperature, agricultural issues, food insecurity, and the like (Gallup Inc., 2022).
+However, the most intense impacts of Climate Change are disproportionately in the Global South, thus allowing for its intense politicization in the United States.

  <section>
 	<div class="box alt">